ds-example/coding-challenge/README.md

 - `{component}.js` The main component JS file, written in the Elix web components framework.

 * `{component}.stories.js` The Storybook file for the component, written in [Component Story Format (CSF)](https://storybook.js.org/docs/html/api/csf).
 * `{component}.css` The CSS file for the component.
 Imported by the component JS file and injected into the component's shadow.
-Feel free to style with whatever means you find comfortable, but do feel encourage to check out source code for other components to get a sense of how we align our selectors.
+Feel free to style with whatever means you find comfortable, but do feel encouraged to check out source code for other components to get a sense of how we align our selectors.
 * `docs.mdx` The MDX-based documentation for the component.
 Extra credit for your work can be achieved by creating documentation for your component.

 ### Boilerplate Setup